Paris-Le Bourget: business airport

 With its eight business terminals (FBOs), the airport guarantees top-of-the-range service, including private VIP lounges, meeting rooms and expedited customs procedures available at all times.

-The presence of numerous aeronautical companies on site also facilitates aircraft maintenance, refuelling and cleaning.
+The presence of numerous aviation companies on site also facilitates aircraft maintenance, refuelling and cleaning.

 Last but not least, its capacity to accommodate a wide range of aircraft, from light jets to long-haul aircraft, makes it a versatile platform, suited to all needs.